iugwuanyi/JS_metagenome-astrobio/README.md

 Cite as:

->MANUSCRIPT IN REVIEW.
+>MANUSCRIPT CURRENTLY IN REVIEW.
 CITATION WILL BE ADDED WHEN THE PAPER IS PUBLISHED

 This repository contains the link to metagenome sequences, data, and the code used to investigate the microbial ecology of a